Skip to content

 2. A sidebar will appear on the right side of the screen:

-5. Once you close the sidebar, the appraisal table will automatically update to reflect the preferences you have selected.
+5. Close the sidebar — the table will automatically update to reflect your preferences.

 Add an Appraisal